chauff/cse1500-web-transcripts/Lecture-1.md

 For example, in base-64 encoding `Normandië` becomes `Tm9ybWFuZGnDqw==` and `Delft` becomes `RGVsZnQ=`.

 It has to be emphasized once more that encoding has nothing to do with encryption.
-The username and password send via basic authentication can be decoded trivially, they are sent over the network *in the clear*.
+The username and password sent via basic authentication can be decoded trivially, they are sent over the network *in the clear*.
 This by itself is not critical, as long as users are aware of this.
 However, users tend to be lazy, they tend to reuse the same or similar login/password combinations for a wide range of websites of highly varying criticality.
 Even though the username/password for site `A` may be worthless to an attacker, if the user only made a slight modification to her usual username/password combination to access site `B`, let's say her online bank account, the user will be in trouble.

 Overall, basic authentication is the best of the four authentication options discussed; it prevents accidental or casual access by curious users to content where privacy is desired but not essential.
 Basic authentication is useful for personalization and access control within a friendly environment such as an intranet.